guilherme-gm/KirieZ_DoraemonSoSMods/README.md

 ### Dump Master
 Utility to dump the binary resources as text.
 This is a prototype and quite unstable.

+### Enhancements and Tweaks
+This mod incorporates several Quality of Life and minor adjustments to the game to improve progression and general playing experience (in the mod-author's vision).
+You are able to toggle each change separately to pick only the ones you want.

+Summarized list of changes: (View [mod page](./EnhancementsAndTweaks/) for details)
+- **(Adjustment)** Make tools consume 1 of stamina regardless of the charging level.

 ### Event Alert
 Displays an alert using the event log (the place where stamina status / item obtained / etc are displayed) when a festival is about to start.